acooperrye/atelier/README.md

 All three are self-contained single-file HTML and mirror live deployments under `/tools/pentatonic/` on the site.
 The conceptual model behind them is in `pentatonic/pentagon-model.md`.

 ## The collaboration model

-These artifacts were built across months of conversation between one human and one AI.
-The human brings the ideas, the taste, and the judgment calls.
-The AI brings the architecture, the implementation, and the ability to hold a lot of context at once.
-Neither could build these alone.

 Some artifacts reference each other.
 Some reference pages on [atcooper.net](https://atcooper.net).
 The relationships are real — this isn't a flat collection, it's a connected workshop.